 Under the authority of section 1115 of the Social Security Act, the state is requesting the following waiver and spending authorities in order to implement the SUD system reform demonstration:

-CMS will hold a federal comment period following DHS’ submission of the SUD system reform waiver request.
-At that time, you may submit comments directly to CMS by going to www.medicaid.gov/medicaid/section-1115-demo/demonstration-and-waiver-list/index.html and entering Minnesota in the search box.
+CMS held a federal comment period following DHS’ submission of the SUD system reform waiver request.
+At that time, comments were to be submitted directly to CMS by going to www.medicaid.gov/medicaid/section-1115-demo/demonstration-and-waiver-list/index.html and entering Minnesota in the search box.

 On Feb.
 11, 2016, CMS approved Minnesota’s request to renew the PMAP+ waiver through Dec.
 31, 2020.